influxdata/docs-v2/content/v2.0/cloud/account-management/billing.md

 ### Billing cycle

 Billing occurs on the first day of the month for the previous month.
-For example, if you start the Pay As You Go plan on September 15, you're billed on October 1 for your usage from September 15-30.
+For example, if you start the Usage-based Plan on September 15, you're billed on October 1 for your usage from September 15-30.

 ### Declined or late payments